🌍Where is Porto

-St Francis is one the most prominent Gothic landmarks in Porto.
+Founded around 1245, Monument Church of St Francis is one of the most prominent Gothic landmarks in Porto.
 Don’t get fooled by the church’s simple structure from the outside.
 The intricately decorated and heavily gilded Baroque interior will leave you spellbound.

 Where to find: Monument Church Of St Francis is about an 8-minute walk from the Sao Bento Train Station.
 Also, the scenic Porto Tram Linha 1 stops at Infante, right next to the church.

 Opening Hours: Daily.
 November – February 9am – 5:30pm.
 March – October 9am – 7pm.
 July – September 9am – 8pm.

 If you are interested in discovering urban street arts, Porto is the right place for you.
 The street art scene is relatively new here, but it’s growing fast.
 The stunning colourful works by local artists brighten up the otherwise dull vacant walls.
 It reminded us of Glasgow street murals of Scotland.
 A self-guided walking tour to visit these vibrant street artworks of Porto is one of the unique things to do in the city.

 Some of the subjects of the paintings are abstract, while others are based upon local characters.
 Also, a few of them delivers a political and social message in it.
 So, while wandering around the city, look out for these colourful street artworks and graffitis.